Sometimes, saving ▓▓▓▓▓▓▓▓▓▓▓▓...

 Everyone loves to sermonize about “saving.”
 It’s the secular catechism of capitalism: skip the coffee, stack the cash, salvation will come via compound interest.
 Cute story.
 But like most fairy tales, it’s convenient propaganda that keeps you docile while the machine skims your blood.
 By saving, I mean money, not your crappy Word doc.

-Math, because reality doesn’t care about motivational posters:
+Math, because reality doesn’t care about motivational posters

 That’s not “financial prudence.”
 That’s tribute.
 Ritual.
 A tiny daily sacrifice to the gods of balance sheets.
 They call it “discipline” so you’ll blame yourself instead of the structure.